tytyvillus/laboratoire-didactique/README.md

 # The *Laboratoire didactique*

-This repository contains the project *Outils d'adaptativité*.
+This repository contains the project *Outils d'Adaptativité* (*Tools for Versatility*).
 This work was produced by Mathias BLAISE and Alexandros RISPO CONSTANTINOU for the *Didactics Laboratory* in the context of a secondary-level teaching degree.

 It is meant to be used by French-speaking teachers to give their students practice in solving both quadratic equations and two-variable systems of linear equations.